JasonCorns-Avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ### Custom HTML tags

-We don't have to do it this way.
-We don't have to use classes or trickery.
-There's something better.
 We can design custom components with more meaningful APIs by using tags, attributes, and nesting - just like real elements.
 Here's what that means:

 _A typical class-based design_
 ```html